 One of the most beautiful ways to explore the Harz Mountains is with the Harz narrow-gauge railroads.
 The old steam locomotives (and sometimes diesel cars) take guests in all directions of the Harz.
 Here you can choose between three routes:

-- Brockenbahn – Takes passengers up the Brocken mountain and back to Wernigerode
+- Brockenbahn – takes passengers up the Brocken and back to Wernigerode

-- Selketakbahn – Runs from Quedlinburg to Eisfelder Talmühle on Germany’s oldest narrow-gauge line through a beautiful river valley
+- Selketalbahn – runs from Quedlinburg to Eisfelder Talmühle on the oldest narrow-gauge line in Germany through a beautiful river valley

 The trips with the Harz narrow-gauge railroads are not quite cheap.
 But if you want to enjoy a short ride for little money, you can also take a simple short route: For example, a trip from Wernigerode to Schierke (instead of to the Brocken) is a good choice.